 Welcome to Head and Heart Work — therapy and counseling for adults

 Whatever is troubling you, you can rely on me to listen carefully, to warmly empathise with you, to understand you on your terms, to believe in you.
 You are not ‘treated’ as a ‘patient’ with a ‘disorder’ but encouraged to take steps towards your own goals using your own resources — and you are never judged.

 The sessions of individual or couples therapy and counseling are a peaceful, respectful, safe holding environment where you feel free to express what is bothering you.
 You are unconditionally accepted as a unique, special person and guided through a learning, healing and growing process that is attuned to your needs.

 You are encouraged to focus on the core problem, to set clear, realistic goals, and to pursue them effectively.
 The ultimate aim?
-To realise your true potential by transforming the core problem into a key asset you can use to your own benefit.
-Because the integrative approach to therapy / counseling focuses on what is essential in each step, it’s short-term: in nearly all cases, 4 to 12 sessions are sufficient to achieve a breakthrough.
+To realise your true potential by transforming the core problem into a useful, beneficial asset.
+Because integrative therapy and counseling focuses on what is essential in each step, it’s short-term: in most cases, 3 to 6 sessions are sufficient to achieve a breakthrough.

 Individual therapy: the integrative way

-Learn, heal and grow the integrative way: explore your ‘inner world’ of thoughts, feelings and sensations; bring conflicting parts into harmony to transform storm into calm.
+Learn, heal and grow by deeply exploring your ‘inner world’ of thoughts, feelings and sensations.
+Bring conflicting parts of you into closer connection.
+Transform storm into calm.

 What’s holding you back?
 Usually, it’s a deep-seated negative self-image, a self-sabotaging part and/or an undermining sadness, fear, loneliness, emptiness, hopelessness or powerlessness.
 You can imagine your goal – how you want to think, feel and behave – so how come you’re not living it?
 How did you lose sight of your true self, your core qualities?
 We explore how your core problem grew in your past and family background, revealing old pain and self-limiting ‘scripts’.

 We map out goals and strategies for change.
 I guide you; you do the head and heart work.
 On the way, you discover inner resources and new options.
-Each step involves behaviour, thought, emotion and related body sensation.
 Imagination powers change.